frknecn3/frknecn3/README.md

 I can collaborate on everything and love teamwork.

-My style of thinking is that "No man has ever walked without stumbling.
-None ever ran without falling."
+My style of thinking is that "Nobody ever walked without stumbling, nobody ever ran without falling."
+So, whenever I come across a problem, I don't give up and solve it no matter how hard it is.

 <h3>Contact</h3>